 “There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle.”Albert Einstein

 Hi, I’m Ken.

-As I looked around for resources to help me on this journey, I found that there just aren’t many available.
+As I looked around for resources to help me on my journey, I found that there just aren’t many available.
 I kept asking: Why aren’t there more discussions and blogs for “normal” people who are seeking not just happiness, but meaningful personal change and spiritual growth?

 Email me at email@example.com.